Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- In his most recent appearance on Wednesday, the righty threw 6 2/3 scoreless innings against the Washington Nationals while surrendering one hit.
+- The Yankees will look to King (3-5) in his third start of the season.

-- The 29-year-old has an ERA of 7.26, with 7.6 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .309 batting average against him.
+- In his last appearance on Thursday, the right-hander tossed 2 2/3 innings against the Washington Nationals, allowing no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.